nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 include file name collisions.
 The ``ns3/core-module.h`` file corresponds to the ns-3 module you will find in the directory ``src/core`` in your downloaded release distribution.
 If you list this directory you will find a large number of header files.
-When you do a build, Waf will place public header files in an ``ns3`` directory under the appropriate ``build/debug`` or ``build/optimized`` directory depending on your configuration.
-Waf will also automatically generate a module include file to load all of the public header files.
+When you do a build, ns3 will place public header files in an ``ns3`` directory under the appropriate ``build/debug`` or ``build/optimized`` directory depending on your configuration.
+CMake will also automatically generate a module include file to load all of the public header files.

 Since you are, of course, following this tutorial religiously, you will